 My XVR series glow in the dark stars create the most realistic night sky you are ever going to see indoors.
 This result is only acheivable because I hand make my stars and the effect is far beyond the cheap and basic online glow in the dark stars they call realistic.

-My latest XVR version is not only the most realistic but also has the highest variation and intensity range unmatched by any other glow in the dark stars available anywhere in the world.
+My latest XVR version is not only the most realistic but also has the highest variation, animation and intensity range unmatched by any other glow in the dark stars available anywhere in the world.
 I create this variation by controlling the colour, mass and intensity of each glow in the dark star as I hand make it and this result is not possible with the other types of mass produced products as seen below.

 You can see what happens when you remove the critical variation from the glow in the dark stars.
 These sticker stars are simply cut by using a vinyl cutter to cut circles or shapes from a sheet of glow vinyl.
 This method is quick and cheap and will produce the look of glowing dots with no realism as a star ceiling and is more like having glowing confetti on your ceiling.
 The more you add the worse they look because you are just repeating with low to zero variation.